Monday, November 24, 2025

 Currently there are some areas of the US with very high levels of gun ownership, particularly among the criminal classes, but the evidence is still out, as to whether this has resulted in politer public life.
 I suspect it has not.

-Returning to the phone, enforcing standards of discourse.
-The work around it to use a broader vocabulary, and perhaps regional terms, for which the phone is unable to pick up a double meaning.
+Returning to the phone enforcing standards of discourse.
+The work around it is to use a broader vocabulary, and perhaps regional terms, for which the phone is unable to pick up a double meaning.
 I can see language becoming increasingly local, and dependent on dialect, as phones take on a greater and greater role of policing word use.

-More echo chambers and birdwhistles.
+More echo chambers and bird-whistles.

 Once more the law of unintended consequences rears its ugly head.